shelter pets in need

 Each order helps pets in need

-Some experts say it was Europe, others the Middle East, and still others say East Asia.
+The domestication of wolves and dogs by humans took place so many thousands of years ago that the exact location of the first domestic wolf or dog has always been in doubt.
+Some genetic studies say it was Europe; other archaeologists say it's the Middle East, and others say East Asia.
 The DNA from one ancient Irish dog may just have helped solve this mystery.

+Scientists found the bones of a 4,800-year-old dog at an ancient stone monument in Ireland called Newgrange.
+Enough DNA was extracted to sequence this dog's genome.
 When compared to the DNA of hundreds of modern dogs, researchers found what could be called a deep fork in the trunk of the canine family tree.

 Scientists found evidence that one lineage of Asian dog did break off from the main line and migrate west between 6,000 and 14,000 years ago.

-The Asian dogs that migrated west interbred with the western dogs already there.
+The Asian dogs that migrated west interbred with the Western dogs already there.
 The line of dogs that remained in Asia is more genetically distinct and less interbred.
-The original ancient western dogs went extinct and experts say that only around 10% of their DNA exists in modern dogs.
+The original ancient western dogs went extinct, and experts say that only around 10% of their DNA exists in modern dogs.

 But there are others who advocate for the Eurasian origin theory, and now this dual-origin story is gaining ground.